 Antipsychotic drugs help balance certain brain chemicals called neurotransmitters.
 It is not clear exactly how these drugs work, but they usually improve manic episodes quickly.

 The newer antipsychotics usually act quickly and can help you avoid the reckless and impulsive behaviors associated with mania.
 More normal thinking often is restored within a few weeks.

 Common side effects of antipsychotic medications include:

-Muscle spasms or tremor
+Muscle spasms or tremors

-Note: Clozaril is not used often, despite its effectiveness, for bipolar disorder.
+Note: Clozaril is not used often, despite its effectiveness for bipolar disorder.
 The drug can cause a rare, potentially fatal side effect affecting the blood that requires weekly or biweekly blood test monitoring.

 WebMD Medical Reference: "Bipolar Disorder (Manic Depressive Disorder)."

 WebMD Assess Plus: Bipolar Disorder Assessment.
 National Institute for Mental Health: "Step-BD Womens Studies."